Abe Lenstra Stadion

-The Abe Lenstra Stadion officially opened on the 20th of August 1994 with a friendly between Heerenveen and PSV Eindhoven.
-The match was the début of Brazilian Ronaldo (Luís Nazário de Lima) on European soil.
+Abe Lenstra Stadion officially opened on 20 August 1994 with a friendly between Heerenveen and PSV Eindhoven.
+The match was the debut of Brazilian Ronaldo (Luís Nazario de Lima) on European soil.

-The stadium initially counted with 13,800 seats, which sold out consistently from its inauguration.
+The stadium initially had 13,800 seats, which sold out consistently from its inauguration.
 Plans were therefore soon made for an expansion.

-In a first step corporate facilities got improved, and expansion works started in 2004.
-The works involved the addition of extra rows of seating on top of three out of four stands.
-They were gradually performed over the duration of a few years, and raised capacity to its current level.
+In a first step corporate facilities got improved, after which proper expansion works started in 2004.
+These involved the addition of extra rows of seating on top of three out of four stands.
+Work were gradually performed over the duration of a few years, and raised capacity to its current level.

-Heerenveen has contemplated further expansions, possibly to a capacity to 44,000, however these plans have been halted for the moment.
+Heerenveen have contemplated further expansions, possibly to a capacity to 44,000, however these plans have been shelved as attendances dropped off in recent years.

-Alternatively, one can take bus 48 to Lemmer Lemsterpad.
+Alternatively, you can take bus 48 to Lemmer Lemsterpad.
 Get off at stop Abe Lenstra Boulevard.
 Buses leave two to three times an hour for the 7-minute journey.

 Address: Abe Lenstra boulevard 19, 8448JA Heerenveen

-Heerenveen offers guided stadium tours that visit the dressing rooms, players tunnel, VIP lodges, press room, players home, and the Pronkkeamer Heerenveen museum.
-The tour lasts about 90 minutes.
+Heerenveen offer guided stadium tours that visit the dressing rooms, players tunnel, VIP lodges, press room, players home, and the Pronkkeamer Heerenveen museum.
+The tour lasts about 120 minutes.

 Tours require a booking of at least 8 participants.
 No individual options are currently available.
 Call +31 (0) 513 612 100 or email email@example.com for more information.